oracle/truffleruby/README.md

 * Provide new tooling such as debuggers and monitoring
 * All while maintaining very high compatibility with the standard implementation of Ruby

-## TruffleRuby configurations
+## TruffleRuby Configurations

-There are two main configurations of TruffleRuby: *native* and *JVM*.
-It's important to understand the different configurations of TruffleRuby, as each has different capabilities and performance characteristics.
-You should pick the execution mode that is appropriate for your application.
+There are two main configurations of TruffleRuby: *Native* and *JVM* which make different trade-offs.

-TruffleRuby by default runs in the *native* configuration.
+### Native Configuration

+The *native* configuration is the default.
 In this configuration, TruffleRuby is ahead-of-time compiled to a standalone native executable.
-This means that you don't need a JVM installed on your system to use it.
-The advantage of the native configuration is that it starts about as fast as MRI, it may use less memory, and it becomes fast in less time.
-The disadvantage of the native configuration is that you can't use Java tools like VisualVM, it is less convenient for Java interoperability, and *peak performance may be lower than on the JVM*.
-The native configuration is used by default, but you can also request it using `--native`.
-To use polyglot programming with the *native* configuration, you need to use the `--polyglot` flag.
-To check you are using the *native* configuration, `ruby --version` should mention `Native`.
+The advantages are that it starts about as fast as MRI and it becomes fast in less time.
+The disadvantage is that *peak performance may be lower than on the JVM*.
+You can select the native configuration by passing `--native`.

+### JVM Configuration

-TruffleRuby can also be used in the *JVM* configuration, where it runs as a normal Java application on the JVM, as any other Java application would.
-The advantage of the JVM configuration is that you can use Java interoperability easily, and *peak performance may be higher than the native configuration*.
-The disadvantage of the JVM configuration is that it takes much longer to start and to get fast, and may use more memory.
-The JVM configuration is requested using `--jvm`.
-To check you are using the *JVM* configuration, `ruby --version` should not mention `Native`.
+In the *JVM* configuration, TruffleRuby runs as a normal Java application on the JVM.
+The advantages are that you can use Java interoperability easily, and *peak performance may be higher than the native configuration*.
+The disadvantage are that it takes much longer to start and to get fast.

-If you are running a short-running program you probably want the default, *native*, configuration.
-If you are running a long-running program and want the highest possible performance you probably want the *JVM* configuration, by using `--jvm`.

-At runtime you can tell if you are using the native configuration using `TruffleRuby.native?`.

-You won't encounter it when using TruffleRuby from the GraalVM, but there is also another configuration which is TruffleRuby running on the JVM but with the GraalVM Compiler not available.
-This configuration will have much lower performance and should normally only be used for development. `ruby --version` will mention `Interpreter` for this configuration.
+You can select the JVM configuration by passing `--jvm`.

+To find out which configuration is used, run `ruby --version` on the command line or check the value of `RUBY_DESCRIPTION` or `TruffleRuby.native?` in Ruby code.
+Configurations are further detailed in [Deploying TruffleRuby](doc/user/deploying.md).

 ## System compatibility